What is Power of Attorney?

-- To make declarations and submit petitions, to protect my interests and rights with regard to this property, to send all types of warnings to third parties, to carry out all of the required legal and other procedures in connection with the above-stated matters, in the presence of all official organizations and authorities, and to sign them.
+- To make declarations and submit petitions, to protect my interests and rights concerning this property, to send all types of warnings to third parties, to carry out all of the required legal and other procedures in connection with the above-stated matters, in the presence of all official organizations and authorities, and to sign them.

-- The written statement has been read by the interpreter to the relevant part, the relevant person declared through the interpreter that what was written on the statement is in accordance with his / her wishes, and the statement has been signed by the relevant person, the authorized translator, and by myself.
+- The written statement has been read by the interpreter to the relevant part, the relevant person declared through the interpreter that what was written on the statement is by his / her wishes, and the statement has been signed by the relevant person, the authorized translator, and by myself.
 At **/**/****.

 Declaration by the Interpreter:

 I have communicated the wishes of the relevant person who speaks (e.g.) English to the notary public.
-I have translated the above statement written by the notary to the relevant person, he / she has stated that the above is in accordance with his / her true wishes.
-And I hereby declare that the relevant person has accepted this statement and signed it in my presence.
+I have translated the above statement written by the notary to the relevant person, and he/she has stated that the above is by his / her true wishes.
+And I as a result of this declare that the relevant person has accepted this statement and signed it in my presence.